 How to Crochet a Pumpkin- learn to crochet decorative pumpkins the easy way with this video tutorial!

 Best of all?
-They're simple to crochet!
-The pumpkins are worked flat using a single crochet.
-Then, they are folded over and seamed, gathered and stuffed.
+They’re simple to crochet!
+Many crochet pumpkin patterns are worked in the round, but these pumpkins are worked flat using a single crochet.
+Then, they are folded over and seamed, gathered, and stuffed.
 The stem is created by picking up stitches around the top and working in a single crochet for a few rounds.
+This pattern is ideal for those who are new to crochet or for anyone looking for a quick and easy project.

-This crochet project is a great way to make use of scrap yarn!
+This stuff pumpkin crochet pattern is a great way to make use of scrap yarn!

 Turn the chain over and Single Crochet in the back ridges of each chain.

 Once the row is finished, make a turning chain and turn the work over.
 Single crochet in the back of each chain.
 Repeat, making a turning chain each time you finish a row.
 Work until your piece measures 10 inches.
-Cut the end of the yarn, leaving a long tail.
+Cut yarn, leaving a long tail.

-To assemble the pumpkin: Fold the piece over and sew the side seam.
+To assemble the pumpkin: Once you finish crocheting the piece will look like a rectangle.
+Fold the piece over and sew the side seam.
 Run a stitch around the bottom of the pumpkin and pull to gather.

-Pick up the stitches around the top of the pumpkin.
+To create the pumpkin stem: Pick up the stitches around the top of the pumpkin.
 Work in single crochet for a few rounds.
 Break yarn and sew the top of the stem closed.
+Weave in ends.

 Looking for more Fall Craft Projects?